mdn/content/files/en-us/learn/javascript/first_steps/useful_string_methods/index.md

 ### Filtering greeting messages

 In the first exercise we'll start you off simple — we have an array of greeting card messages, but we want to sort them to list just the Christmas messages.
-We want you to fill in a conditional test inside the `if( ... )` structure, to test each string and only print it in the list if it is a Christmas message.
+We want you to fill in a conditional test inside the `if()` structure, to test each string and only print it in the list if it is a Christmas message.

 Think about how you could test whether the message in each case is a Christmas message.
 What string is present in all of those messages, and what method could you use to test whether it is present?